mortorqrobotics/morteam-ios/README.md

-# mormap-ios
+# morteam-ios
-The iOS app for MorMap
+The iOS app for MorTeam

 Must install ```CocoaPods``` and run ```pod install``` before you can test with this project.